MB4511/Knowledge-Graph---Lego-Database/README.md

 ![](images-lego/LegoGraphXR.png)

-The above snap from GraphXR visualization shows how sets have formed a network as they are developed on a theme where these themes themselves have a parent theme attached which really forms the core component for a recommender system to unravel.
-The visualization capability of Neo4j and graph database in general can be beneficial for some complex pattern identification which I have gone through using some insightful cypher queries in Complex queries/recom system file.
+The above snap from GraphXR visualization shows how sets have formed a network as they are developed on a theme where these themes themselves have a parent/central theme attached which really forms the core component for a recommender system to unravel.
+The visualization capability of Neo4j and graph database in general can be beneficial for some complex pattern identification which I have gone through using some insightful cypher queries in https://github.com/MB4511/Knowledge-Graph---Lego-Database/blob/master/Lego-Complex%20queries:%20Recom%20System.cql.txt.

 ## Some insightful cypher queries for Exploratory Data Analysis

 Here are a few insightful cypher queries which capture some deep level relations between the entities in a matter of few milliseconds to a few seconds.
-For more queries, refer to Lego-Exploration Queries file
+For more queries, refer to https://github.com/MB4511/Knowledge-Graph---Lego-Database/blob/master/Lego-Exploration%20Queries.cql.txt

 ### 1) // Top 3 themes per year